Published On: May 03 2013 12:09:25 AM CDTUpdated On: May 03 2016 01:00:00 AM CDT

-1926: Actress Ann B. Davis, best known for playing housekeeper Alice Nelson on the sitcom "The Brady Bunch," is born in Schenectady, N.Y.
+1926: Actress Ann B. Davis, best known for playing housekeeper Alice Nelson on the sitcom "The Brady Bunch," is born in Schenectady, New York.
 She died at age 88 on June 1, 2014, after hitting her head in a fall and suffering a subdural hematoma.

-1921: Sugar Ray Robinson, often hailed as the greatest boxer of all time, is born Walker Smith Jr. in either Ailey, Ga., (according to his birth certificate) or Detroit, Mich., (according to his autobiography).
+1921: Sugar Ray Robinson, often hailed as the greatest boxer of all time, is born Walker Smith Jr. in either Ailey, Georgia, (according to his birth certificate) or Detroit, Michigan, (according to his autobiography).
 Robinson held the world welterweight title from 1946 to 1951, and also won the world middleweight title in the latter year.
 He retired in 1952 following a loss while attempting to win the world light heavyweight title, but returned in 1955, eventually recapturing the middleweight title.
 He lost and reclaimed that title two more times over the next three years.
 He retired for good in 1965 with a career record of 173–19–6 and died from Alzheimer's disease at the age of 67 on April 12, 1989.

 1921: West Virginia becomes the first state to legislate a broad sales tax.
 However, the state wouldn't implement the tax until a number of years later due to issues surrounding its enforcement.

 1919: Folk singer-songwriter and activist Pete Seeger is born in Patterson, New York.
 Seeger became a fixture on nationwide radio in the 1940s and had a string of hits during the early 1950s as a member of The Weavers, including their recording of the song "Goodnight, Irene," which topped the charts for 13 weeks in 1950.
 The writer of songs such as "Where Have All the Flowers Gone?," "If I Had a Hammer" and "Turn, Turn, Turn!," he became a prominent singer of protest music in the 1960s.
 He died of natural causes at age 94 on Jan.
 27, 2014.